ArtifactForms/ChatBot/documentation/project.md

     Intent Recognition "Recognizes intent" --> Response Generation Response Generation "Generates response" --> User
 ```
-**Explanation:**

-* **User:** The user sends a text message to the chatbot.
-* **Intent Recognition:** The chatbot's intent recognition system analyzes the message to determine the user's intent (e.g., greeting, asking a question, making a request).
-* **Response Generation:** Based on the recognized intent, the response generation system selects or generates an appropriate response.
-* **User:** The chatbot sends the generated response back to the user.

 **Note:** This is a simplified model.
 Real-world chatbots often involve more complex components and techniques, such as: